Jakob-Lanstorp/pgjupiter/README.md

+# About pgjupiter

-# pgjupiter - copyright Jakob Lanstorp - EPA
+copyright Jakob Lanstorp - EPA

 PostgreSQL PostGIS SQL scripts for quering The Geological Survey of Denmark and Greenland (GEUS) PCJupiterXL database - Denmark's geological and hydrological database.
 Scripts made by the Danish Environmental Protection Agency (EPA).